KARKI2004/chatty/README.md

 Notes
 - The settings page stores preferences in local storage.
 - Notification sounds play only while the tab is active.
+- Started from a tutorial foundation and extended with custom features and UI.